-Builds on the concepts presented in prior nursing courses and develops the clinical skills necessary for successful performance in the job market, focusing on practical applications.
-Topics include: application of the nursing process, critical thinking, supervisory skills, client education methods, and group dynamics.
+At the completion of this nursing course, student will have completed 75 hours of leadership related clinical experience.
+This course builds on the concepts presented in prior nursing courses and develops the clinical skills necessary for successful performance in the job market, focusing on practical applications.
+Topics include:

+application of the nursing process, critical thinking, supervisory skills, client education methods, and group dynamics.